Upgrade metallb load balancer from 0.12.x to 0.13.x

 kubectl delete all --all -n metallb-system

-At this point you have a cluster thats not working, which is ideal - but its fast.
+At this point you have a cluster thats not working, which is not ideal - but quickly over.

 Install new version